ibnuda/fpmortals/manuscript/complete.md

 translates into a nested `for` comprehension when our dependencies are
 asynchronous:

-ketika diterjemahkan menjadi `for` comprehension bersarang saat kode tersebut mempunyai ketergantungan asinkronus:
+ketika diterjemahkan menjadi `for` comprehension berlapis saat kode tersebut mempunyai ketergantungan asinkronus:

 {lang="text"}